 However, it might take a while for fresh developers to excel at working with Angular due to the steep learning curve.
 Many developers also think that it is very wordy and needlessly complex.

-When talking about CSS frameworks, Bootstrap is a name that comes up in almost every discussion.
+When talking about CSS frameworks, Bootstrap is another one of the most popular front end frameworks – a name that comes up in almost every discussion.
 It is one of the most revolutionary front end technologies to be introduced to the developer community.

 With thorough documentation and excellent community support, Bootstrap lets you set up projects swiftly.
 Its grid layout makes UI design a lot easier than other front end development tools.
 It is also highly customisable.
 The support that Bootstrap offers for responsive web development, as well as its mobile-first approach, makes it a favourite among developers even today.